VitSalis/ting/etc/spec/ARCHITECTURE.md

   window.
 Includes four parameters, `username`, `type`, `target`, and `text`, as per above.
 If `type` is set to `user`, then `target` must be your username.

-* `start-typing-response`: Indicates that the message that was sent via `start-typing` has been saved in the database.
-It includes one parameter, `messageid`, which is the id of the new message that is currently being typed.

 * `update-typing-messages`: Indicates that the messages that are being typed are updated.
   It includes one parameter, `messages_typing`, which is a dictionary of messages.
   The dictionary of messages contains a key with its messageid for each message, whose